-We have undertaken a high level review of flood risk issues that cross the boundary of GMCA.
+We have undertaken a high-level review of flood risk issues that cross the boundary of GMCA.
 These are summarised in Table 3-2.

-GMCA LA Adjacent LA Cross-boundary review Issues Rochdale Calderdale From the boundary at Warland, the Rochdale Canal flows south into Rochdale and Walsden Water flows north into Calderdale None Rochdale Rossendale River Spodden flows south from Whitworth in Rossendale into Rochdale.
-FZ3b is mostly in-bank and 3a does not appear to provide a great risk to Whitworth FRM measures or development in upstream Whitworth may affect flood risk in downstream Rochdale.
-Large scale FRM measures in Whitworth however unlikely due to the apparent low risk Rochdale Rossendale Cheesden Brook flows into Rochdale from several waterbodies present in Rossendale.
-FZ3b mostly in-bank as is 3a.
-Are there any controls on the upstream waterbodies?
-This would have an effect on Rochdale downstream Oldham Calderdale; Kirklees; High Peaks Huddersfield Narrow Canal flows from close to the Aspley Basin in Huddersfield to the Ashton Canal in Tameside None Tameside High Peak District Glossop Brook flows into River Etherow which flows along the authority boundary.
-FZ3b is not FRM measures or development in upstream Glossop may affect flood risk
+GMCA LA Adjacent Cross-boundary review Issues

+LA

+Rochdale Calderdale From the boundary at Warland, the Rochdale Canal flows south into Rochdale and Walsden Water flows north into Calderdale None

+Rochdale Rossendale River Spodden flows south FRM measures or

+from Whitworth in development in upstream

+Rossendale into Rochdale.
+Whitworth may affect

+FZ3b is mostly in-bank and flood risk in downstream

+3a does not appear to Rochdale.
+Large scale

+provide a great risk to FRM measures in

+Whitworth Whitworth however

+unlikely due to the

+apparent low risk

+Rochdale Rossendale Cheesden Brook flows into Are there any controls on

+Rochdale from several the upstream

+waterbodies present in waterbodies?
+This would

+Rossendale.
+FZ3b mostly in- influence Rochdale

+bank as is 3a. downstream

+Oldham Calderdale; Huddersfield Narrow Canal None

+Kirklees; flows from close to the

+High Peaks Aspley Basin in Huddersfield

+to the Ashton Canal in

+Tameside

+Tameside High Peak Glossop Brook flows into FRM measures or

+District River Etherow which flows development in

+along the authority upstream Glossop may

+boundary.
+FZ3b is not affect flood risk in